 “Demand is many times greater than supply,” says Krzysztof.
 “My products arouse great interest among farmers and students of agricultural schools.
 Therefore, I have built an education centre to give lectures to those who are interested.”

-Winner of the Baltic Sea Farmer of the Year Award 2018
+Winner of the Baltic Sea Farmer Award 2018

-In 2018, Krzysztof Kowalski became the regional winner of the Baltic Sea Farmer of the Year Award, in recognition of his outstanding efforts to reduce nutrient runoff on his farm—and help save the Baltic Sea.
+In 2018, Krzysztof Kowalski became the regional winner of the Baltic Sea Farmer Award, in recognition of his outstanding efforts to reduce nutrient runoff on his farm—and help save the Baltic Sea.

 “Winning is a great surprise,” Kowalski said.
 “It strengthens me in the belief that I have chosen the right path.
 I will not rest on my laurels and will continue to grow.”